osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 ## `Get header for hybrid client`

-Validate that a Hybrid Client exists.
+Validate that a hybrid client exists.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request